 (2) those who, whilst not being in that first category, who are not subject to service law and may be referred to as ex-service personnel3.

-The Court Martial and the Service Civilian Court have similar powers of punishment with regard to both categories of offender as are available in the case of
+The Court Martial and the Service Civilian Court have similar powers of punishment with regard to both categories

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.